 “During my grade school years I have experienced immense stress,” Villegas said.
 “Many students feel uncomfortable sharing stories out of fear that the status of their parents could be used against them, which leaves students to rely on their classmates or other outside organizations for help.
 The resolution would protect students from ICE abuse and criminalizing forces.”

 Villegas noted the arrest last year of a pregnant mother, Verónica del Carmen Lara Márquez, from Honduras, who was arrested by federal authorities after dropping off her 4-year-old daughter at Eliza B. Kirkbride Elementary in the Passyunk section of South Philadelphia.
 She was then told she had to leave the country within 45 days.

 The mother’s arrest was a point of emergency for many in Philadelphia’s immigrant community.

 Board members Mallory Fix Lopes and Letitia Hinton led the board’s effort with Juntos in creating the resolution.
 “We value our partnership and know that this must be a collaborative effort in the community and our schools,” Lopes said.

-Juntos conducted a survey of teachers and administrators about the district’s existing policies around ICE involvement in its schools last year, and found 75% said they had not been trained on matters involving ICE, and 73% said they didn’t know who to notify if ICE asked about students.
+A survey conducted by Juntos of teachers and administrators about the district’s ICE policy’s last year found 75% of respondents said they had not been trained on ICE-related matters, according to the AP, while 73% said they didn’t know who to contact if ICE agents asked about students.

 Guadalupe Mendez, who is a youth program coordinator for Juntos argued the abuse students go through in school is the reason why many of them drop out.